apcamargo/genomad/docs/_source/post_classification_filtering.md

 The following filters are available to users to generate the final lists of plasmids and viruses:

 - **`min-score`:** Minimum score to flag a sequence as virus or plasmid.
 - **`max-fdr`:** Maximum accepted false discovery rate.
 This option will be ignored if the scores were not calibrated.
+- **`min-number-genes`:** The minimum number of genes a sequence must encode to be considered for classification as a plasmid or virus.
 - **`min-plasmid-marker-enrichment`:** Minimum allowed value for the plasmid marker enrichment score.
 - **`min-virus-marker-enrichment`:** Minimum allowed value for the virus marker enrichment score.
 - **`min-plasmid-hallmarks`:** Minimum number of plasmid hallmarks in the identified plasmids.